United Arab Emirates: Human rights violations

-In 2013, 94 Emirati activists were held in secret detention centres and put on trial for allegedly attempting to overthrow the government.
-Human rights organizations have spoken out against the secrecy of the trial.
-An Emirati, whose father is among the defendants, was arrested for tweeting about the trial.
-In April 2013, he was sentenced to 10 months in jail.
+Investigations have found that Qatari men have been abducted by the UAE government and allegedly withheld information about the men's fate from their families.
+Over 4,000 Shia expatriates have been deported from the UAE; including Lebanese Shia families for their alleged sympathies for Hezbollah.
+In 2013, 94 Emirati activists were held in secret detention centres and put on trial for allegedly attempting to overthrow the government; a relative of a defendant was arrested for tweeting about the trial, and sentenced to 10 months in jail.
 The latest forced disappearance involves three sisters from Abu Dhabi.